-- Power-on reset: to avoid sudden power switch by system power supply transition, the power-on reset may protect the Flash. - Valid command length checking: The command length will be checked whether it is at byte base and completed on byte boundary. - Write Enable (WREN) command: WREN command is required to set the Write Enable Latch bit (WEL) before issuing other commands to change data. - Software Protection Mode: The Block Protect (BP4, BP3, BP2, BP1, and BP0) bits define the section of the memory array that can be read but not change. - Deep Power-Down Mode: By entering deep power down mode, the flash device is under protected from writing all commands except the Release form Deep Power-Down Mode command.
+- Power-on reset: to avoid sudden power switch by system power supply transition, the power-on reset may protect the Flash. - Valid command length checking: The command length will be checked whether it is at byte base and completed on byte boundary. - Write Enable (WREN) command: WREN command is required to set the Write Enable Latch bit (WEL) before issuing other commands to change data. - Software Protection Mode: The Block Protect (BP4, BP3, BP2, BP1, and BP0) bits define the section of the memory array that can be read but not change. - Hardware Protection Mode: WP# going low to protected the BP0~BP4bits and SRP0~1bits - Deep Power-Down Mode: By entering deep power down mode, the flash device is under protected from writing all commands except the Release from Deep Power-Down Mode command.